-See part 4 of this guide for more information about reporting obligations for both registered charity CLGs and non-charitable CLGs.
+See part 4 of this guide 'Reporting, records and registers' for more information about reporting obligations for both registered charity CLGs and non-charitable CLGs.

 For more information on the reporting obligations of non-charitable CLGs, see ASIC's Information Sheet 131 Obligations of companies limited by guarantee (INFO 131).